codepso/rn-rad/README.md

 </h1>

 #### command: i project [options]
-Add theme, styles, images and helpers to RN project, rn-rad.config.js will be created<br/>
+Add a theme, styles, images and helpers to RN project, rn-rad.config.js will be created<br/>
 Note: i structure (it's required)

-- --resources (-r) Flag to indicate if a resources are added, default: true
+- --resources (-r) Flag to indicate if the resources will be added, default: true

 ```bash
 rn-rad i project